saitmuza007/Emotion-Based-Music-Player/EmotionBasedMusicPlayer/README.md

 -->u can see the images on which assumption of emotion is made in the images folder.
    I advise u to train the model in your pc and then use it(I case you are using any new or updated dataset).

--->for any query u can mail on shahyash2609@gmail.com.
-Thank You.